-It is a specific type of tumor that is benign and that is found in the mouth.
-It is made of all or some of the tissues that make up your teeth.
+It is a specific type of tumor that is benign, and that is found in the mouth.
+It is made of all or some tissues that make up your teeth.

-However, these tissues may or may not be arranged in the form of a tooth.
+However, these issues may or may not be arranged in the form of a tooth.
 It may not be visible to the naked eye.

-It is a mass of enamel, dentine, pulp and cement that usually grows at the same rate as the teeth.
-However, this mass is disorganized and any of the components can become the dominant part.
+It is a mass of enamel, dentine, pulp, and cement that usually grows at the same rate as the teeth.
+However, this mass is disorganized, and any component can become the dominant part.

-The odontoma is found more frequently in people around 14 years old as a tooth that has not emerged.
-The most complex odontoma is found in men up to the age of 30.
-Although the most recent data indicate that these tumors are found in both sexes.
+The odontoma is found more frequently in people around 14 years old as a tooth has not emerged.
+The most complex odontoma is found in men up to 30.
+However, the most recent data indicate that these tumors are found in both sexes.

 Types of odontoma